Review Volunteer Jennifer Atkinson in La Serena Chile at the Elderly Care Center

 The most challenging thing I experienced at the program, with my host family and the country was not adequately preparing myself to speak the language.
 It was challenging to communicate with the seniors and staff at the nursing home and sometimes felt like I was getting in the way rather than I was being helpful by not speaking the language and felt like I could be a better volunteer and get to know the seniors in a more personal level had I spoken the language.
 I can say that I was a bit naive when I signed up for the program thinking not speaking the language would not be a huge barrier but it was.
 I would recommend a volunteer to take the Spanish immersion.
 However, I think we did a good job at communicating in my host family but not speaking the language would have been really the only barrier I experienced.
 The same is true with all my experiences in Chile.

 If I could offer any tips for future volunteers they would be the following :

-1.) consider Spanish lessons prior arriving and in country
+1.) consider Spanish lessons prior to arriving and in-country

 2.) be prepared for the drastic changes in weather and pack accordingly

-4.) if you enjoy walking, you may not need to use public transit and may be able to walk to placement it make sure you have comfortable shoes!
+4.) if you enjoy walking, you may not need to use public transit and may be able to walk to placement it makes sure you have comfortable shoes!